 But pipelines like Line 3 are vessels for pollution and poisoning.
 The intention behind pipelines is to create an easier mode of transportation for liquids and gases, but they ultimately cause more harm than good.
 They kill the wildlife that ingests the oil, poison the ground that it covers, and pollute the local water systems it has access to.

-That’s why people are fighting against the Line 3 pipeline — the most prominent of which are Indigenous activists.
+That’s why people are fighting against the Line 3 pipeline — the most prominent of which are Indigenous activists and water protectors.

 Indigenous activists have fought time and time again for the sacred nature of both land and water: we’ve seen them fight against the implementation of The Dakota Access Pipeline, the Trans Mountain pipeline, and at the forefront of the anti-Line 3 movement.
 We have Indigenous activists to thank for saving us from a billion tons of carbon each year.